aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getDragToHide() {#getDragToHide--}

+<b>@deprecated.</b> Please use the 'dragToHide' property instead.
 Indicates whether the specified field can be dragged to the hide position.
 The default value is true.

 ```javascript
 getDragToHide() : boolean;